MartinPassada/RainyDay/README.md

 *Client-Side

-1. Comments section on handlebars page now displays a preview of the current selected image for uploading.
+1. Comments section on handlebars page now displays a preview of the current image choosed for uploading.
 2. Minor Css fixes

 ## Update #15